• Skip to primary navigation

 Rinse the lentils and remove any debris.
 I’ve found leaves and small twigs in my lentils before so don’t skip this step.

-Cooked lentils in a silver pot with a faded black handle on a wood tabletop.
+Showing cooked lentils in a silver pot resting on a trivet on a wood table.

-Add the lentils to a pot and cover with about 4 cups of water.
+Add the lentils to a medium to large pot and cover with about 4 cups of water.
 Bring it to a boil and let them simmer for 25 minutes or so until fully cooked and soft.

 While the lentils are cooking, start on the bolognese sauce.

-In a skillet or cooking pot, heat a tablespoon of oil and add the onion and carrot.
+In a skillet or cooking pot (I recommend a bit pot like a dutch oven), heat a tablespoon of oil and add the onion and carrot.
 Cook them until the onions are translucent.
 Then add the garlic, salt, pepper, and herbs.

 Now add the tomato paste and cook for about 2 minutes so the tomato paste can develop some color.